 Our firm evaluates every case with a litigation-focused approach, calculating the full scope of your economic and personal losses to pursue the maximum financial outcome available under Minnesota and federal whistleblower laws.

-Proven Case Results in Whistleblower Retaliation Lawsuits
+Proven Case Results in Whistleblower Lawsuits

-Our whistleblower retaliation team has secured millions for Minnesota employees who were punished for speaking up.
+Our whistleblower team has secured millions for Minnesota employees who were punished for speaking up.
 We bring the same trial-ready pressure to every case, forcing employers to pay for the harm they caused and delivering results that change our clients’ lives.

 | 3 Million